open-telemetry/opentelemetry-operator/docs/api.md

-flexVolume represents a generic volume resource that is provisioned/attached using an exec based plu
+flexVolume represents a generic volume resource that is provisioned/attached using an exec based plugin.

 <table>
     <thead>